cmdcolin/oddgenes/README.md

 ### Poly-A tails

 A poly-A tail is added to the pre-mRNA on the 3' end of the transcript to protect it from degradation.
-The A signal is not part of the genome https://en.wikipedia.org/wiki/Polyadenylation
+There is a "poly-A site" in the genome, but the poly-A tail is not part of the genome https://en.wikipedia.org/wiki/Polyadenylation

-A survey of poly-A using Oxford Nanopore found some transcript isoforms with 450bp ENST00000581230, with intron retention being a possible correlate of having a longer poly-A tails https://www.biorxiv.org/content/early/2018/11/09/459529.article-info
+A survey of poly-A using Oxford Nanopore found a transcript isoform with a 450bp poly-A tail ENST00000581230, with intron retention being a possible correlate of having a longer poly-A tails https://www.biorxiv.org/content/early/2018/11/09/459529.article-info

 Intronic polyadenylation can also occur https://www.nature.com/articles/s41467-018-04112-z it is revealed by 3'-seq